 - 5.5 Policy ST1 of the core strategy sets out the fundamental principles that will achieve sustainable development.
-Amongst other things it seeks to ensure that development created a residential offer which meets the needs and aspirations of the Boroughs housing markets. - 5.6 Policy ST2 sets a spatial development strategy whereby development should be guided to the Principal settlement and other centres and sustain rural services and facilities. - 5.7 The above are the strategic policies with particular relevance to residential housing sites, and the principle of this development fits with the strategic aims of the Local Plan.
-The site is within a settlement boundary and has previously been considered suitable for residential development by Copeland within the current Local Plan period (2013 - 2028). - 5.8 Policy SS1 seeks to improve the housing offer of the borough by, amongst other things, by allocating housing sites to meet local needs in locations attractive to house builders and enhancing the general surrounding residential environment of the borough. - 5.9 With regards to the above, it is noted that the site is within the vicinity of a number of residential properties.
+Amongst other things it seeks to ensure that development created a residential offer which meets the needs and aspirations of the Boroughs housing markers and is focussed on previously developed land away from greenfield sites. - 5.6 Policy ST2 sets a spatial development strategy whereby development should be guided to the Principal settlement and other centres and sustain rural services and facilities. - 5.7 The above are the strategic policies with particular relevance to residential housing sites, and the principle of this development fits with the strategic aims of the Local Plan.
+The site is within the settlement boundary, previously developed and has previously been considered suitable for residential development in the Copeland Borough Council Site Assessment Preferred Options document of January 2015. - 5.8 Policy SS1 seeks to improve the housing offer of the borough by, amongst other things, by allocating housing sites to meet local needs in locations attractive to house builders and enhancing the general surrounding residential environment of the borough.

+5.9 With regards to the above, it is noted that the site is within the vicinity of a number of residential properties.
 The proposed residential development will have minimal impact on local amenity and improve the borough's housing stock in this location.